matlink/gplayweb/README.md

 GPlayWeb: A Web interface for GPlayCli
 ======================================

+Original work of [@matlink](https://github.com/matlink) forked to use latest versions of fdroid and gplaycli.

 Installation (consider using a virtualenv)
 =========================================
 For both methods, you'll need those packages